sang-15/Mixing-Metabolomes/README.md

 # Overview
 This is the repository created for COMP483 group project #2: <br />
-A Python wrapper to provide a convienacne way to generate K Identifieds required for [KEGG Mapper](https://www.genome.jp/kegg/mapper/reconstruct.html), by giving assembled genome sequences.
+A Python wrapper to provide a convienacne way to generate K identifiers required for [KEGG Mapper](https://www.genome.jp/kegg/mapper/reconstruct.html), by giving assembled genome sequences.

 ## Perequisites
 - **[Python3](https://www.python.org/)** <br />